 - On the side wall.
 This is usually a longer bar positioned horizontally.

 - By the faucet handles (or near them).
 Again, another small bar is positioned vertically.
 A 12-inch bar should suffice.

-I repeat, these are standard positions.
-I would recommend to test it out with the person who will be using them.
+I repeat these are standard positions.
+I would recommend testing it out with the person who will be using them.

 What Is The Proper Height For A Shower Grab Bar?

-It may be that for your older adult, only 2 grab bars would be necessary or perhaps 4 would be needed.
+It may be that for your older adult, only 2 grab bars would be necessary or perhaps four would be needed.

 Where Should Grab Bars Be Placed In A Bathtub?

 The recommendations for where to install grab bars on the wall around the bathtub or a tub shower combo are the basically same as they are for showers which I mentioned just above.

 Different Types Of Grab Bars

-When I was an Occupational Therapist there were very few choices when it came to grab bars.
-But today – that has changed dramatically.
-Here’s a list of what you can expect to find when you being searching for for the right one for your bathroom.
+Here’s a list of what you can expect to find when you are searching for the right one for your bathroom.

 Grab Bars (aka Safety Bars) are one of the easiest ways that you can make your bathroom (and other rooms) safer for your elderly loved ones.

-Here are some general rules on their installation:
+Here are some general rules for their installation:

 - Take the time with the person who will be using the grab bars to measure where and in what position they should be installed.

-- Choose grab bars that are ADA compliant to ensure maximum safety.
-Here are some that we recommend.
+- Choose grab bars that are ADA-compliant to ensure maximum safety.

 - The majority of grab bars are capable of supporting 300 lbs. of weight.
-If the person who will be using them weighs more than that – there are some safety bars available that can support up to 500 lbs. of weight like this one from Moen.
+If the person who will be using them weighs more than that – there are some safety bars available that can support up to 500 lbs. of weight.